maxvfischer/DIY-CNC-machine/README.md

 ![attach_fans_led_11](./images/build/frame/attach_fans_led_12.jpg)

-The red wires (red ring terminal) were finally connected to the **V+** and the black wires (blue ring terminal) were connected to **V-**.
+The red wires (red ring terminal) were finally connected to the **V+** and the black wires (blue ring terminal) were connected to **V-** on the 12V power supply.

 ![attach_fans_led_13](./images/build/frame/attach_fans_led_13.jpg)

-The 12V power wires intended for the stepper motors were inserted through the same short flexible conduit as the fan wires.
+The red and black 12V power wires intended for the stepper motors were inserted through the same short flexible conduit as the fan wires.

 ![attach_fans_led_14](./images/build/frame/attach_fans_led_14.jpg)

-Two 3d-printed strain relief halves were inserted into the hole on the side of the large electronic box facing the small electronic box.
+2x 3d-printed strain relief halves (**P11**) were inserted into the hole on the side of the large electronic box facing the small electronic box.
 The large box was then carefully closed and attached to the upper and lower frame again.
 It's really important that you don't have to force it closed.
 If that's the case you need to move some cables for it to close smoothly.

 ![attach_fans_led_15](./images/build/frame/attach_fans_led_15.jpg)